Trump Denies Meghan Markle 'Nasty' Comment Despite Recording

 Politico reports a White House official said Trump did not say that Markle was nasty, and that he was responding to The Sun reporter telling Trump Markle’s criticisms of him.

-During the interview, Trump also said “I think it’s nice” that Britain has an American princess during the interview.
+During the interview, Trump also said “I think it’s nice” that Britain has an American princess.
 “I’m sure she will do excellently.
 She will be very good,” he said.

 The President arrives in the U.K. on Monday and will be there three days.
 He will be joined by First Lady Melania Trump, in addition to senior advisors Ivanka Trump and Jared Kushner.